busterswt/openstack-networking/One - Neutron Flat Networking.md

 ####Networking / Layout####

 In the following diagram, a Cisco ASA 5510 is serving as the lead gateway device, with a Cisco 2960G access switch connecting the firewall and servers together via VLAN 1.
 10.240.0.0/24 was chosen as the management network for hosts, but will also serve as a provider network for instances.
-We’ll be utilizing a single interface on the servers for both management and provider network connectivity.
+We’ll be using a single interface on the servers for both management and provider network connectivity.

 ![](http://i.imgur.com/iogcVgo.png "Sample Flat Layout")